logzio/logz-docs/_source/user-guide/distributed-tracing/deploying-components.md

 ### Logz.io Jaeger Collector
 If you already have a local Jaeger in your environment, to get a head start on sending tracing data to Logz.io, you may want to consider using the Logz.io Jaeger Collector.

 If you experience issues with the OpenTelemetry Collector, as a secondary option, you may also want to consider using the Logz.io Jaeger Collector.
-See _<a href ="/shipping/tracing-sources/jaeger-collector" target="_blank">Installing the Logz.io Jaeger Collector for Distributed Tracing</a>_ for the procedure to configure and deploy the Logz.io Jaeger collector.
+See _<a href ="/shipping/tracing-sources/jaeger-collector" target="_blank">Making the easy switch from your local Jaeger installation to Logz.io Distributed Tracing</a>_ for the procedure to configure and deploy the Logz.io Jaeger collector.

-## Agent
+### Agent

 You can deploy an agent as a sidecar container or as a Host Daemon.
 Although deploying an agent is not absolutely required for the instrumentation libraries which support sending spans directly to the collector, an agent can help with load balancing and enriching spans with additional tags that are not available at the collector level.